 If you don’t want to send a detailed letter then keep it simple.
 Politicians are your representatives and they need your votes to stay in office.
 The most important politician in the shale gas process is the Minister for Enterprise, Trade and Investment, Mrs Arlene Foster, who is also an MLA for the Fermanagh and South Tyrone constituency.
 If you are concerned about fracking, then Mrs Foster needs to know this.
 Contact her (politely and courteously, please) here.

 2. Find out more – from this website and its links or, even better, by coming along to one of the many public meetings and presentations about hydraulic fracturing and what it could mean for us.
 Don’t worry, though – you don’t need to become an expert mining engineer or geologist before you can have an informed opinion!
+The film, Fracking in Fermanagh: what could it mean?, available to view online here is a fantastic introduction to the issues.

 3. Tell others – most people in Fermanagh still don’t know what’s happening or what it might mean for their daily lives.
 If you’re a member of a community group, church or political party, talk to others about how fracking will affect them.
 Talk to your friends and family, especially the younger generation, who will have to live with the decisions which are taken now.